-Chrome Devices for Work and Education FAQ
+Chrome devices for business and education FAQ

 Chrome devices do not run client software applications, but they do run web applications.
 The web-based management console enables you set policies to define what Chrome Web Store applications and extensions are pre-installed, allowed, or blocked outright.